 The camshaft gasket helps to deter oil and dirt away from the engine.
 A failing gasket can lead to internal leaks, which will cause critical damage to the engine.

 All in all, gasket failure can be averted with routine vehicle maintenance.
-If you are in need of an engine repair or a gasket replacement, please bring your vehicle to our certified technicians at Family Auto Service.
+If you are in need of an engine repair or a gasket replacement, make an online appointment now or bring your vehicle to our certified technicians at one of our 5 convenient Family Auto Service locations.